datacamp-content-public/Optimizing-Pandas-Code-for-Speed-and-Efficiency/README.md

 ### 1. What problem(s) will students learn how to solve? (minimum of 5 problems)

 - [ ] Write a list of ideas for problems that the students will encounter in the course
->- How to select specific columns and rows of a DataFrame
+>- How to select specific of the available data
->- How to select random columns and rows of a DataFrame
+>- How to select random entries or features of the available data
->- How to iterate accross all the rows of a DataFrame efficiently
+>- How to iterate accross all the data efficiently
->- How to merge and concatinate DataFrames
+>- How to combine data from multiple sources for analysis
->- How to group the entries of a DataFrame and apply functions and transformations
+>- How to group data according to a specific attribute

 ### 2. What are the learning objectives of the course?